gohugoio/hugo/content/en/content-management/image-processing/index.md

 {{< new-in "0.119.0" >}}

 {{% note %}}
-The `Process` method is also available as a filter, which is more effective if need to apply multiple filters to an image.
-See [Process filter](/functions/images/#process).
+The `Process` method is also available as a filter, which is more effective if you need to apply multiple filters to an image.
+See [Process filter](/functions/images/process).
 {{% /note %}}

 Process processes the image with the given specification.
 The specification can contain an optional action, one of `resize`, `crop`, `fit` or `fill`.
 This means that you can use this method instead of [`Resize`], [`Fit`], [`Fill`], or [`Crop`].